Tuition & Financial Aid

 Managing your student loans starts now.
 Whether you’re graduating, dropping below half-time enrollment, or leaving Bethel, these steps will help you prepare for repayment and make informed financial decisions.

-If you’ve received federal loans, a SELF Loan, or a TEACH Grant, exit counseling is required to review your rights and responsibilities.
+If you’ve received federal loans or a TEACH Grant, exit counseling is required to review your rights and responsibilities.

 - Federal subsidized and unsubsidized loans.
 Complete exit counseling at studentaid.gov.